icanbwell/fhir-server/security.md

 #### 6.2 Resources without patient data

 For resources that are not associated with a Patient, access will be granted or denied based on the user and access scopes.

+#### 6.3 Subscription related resources in case of Patient scope

+The subscription-related resources — Subscription, SubscriptionStatus, and SubscriptionTopic — have custom logic with patient scope.
+Since these resources do not have a direct patient reference, we manually linked them to the patient using extension and identifier fields.
+For Subscription & SubscriptionStatus resources we match field `url` with value `https://icanbwell.com/codes/client_person_id` along with `valueString` field containing id of person(from JWT token) in `extension`.
+Whereas in case of SubscriptionTopic we match `system` with value `https://icanbwell.com/codes/client_person_id` along with `value` field containing id of person(from JWT token) in `identifier`.